We are proud to be

 There is also an amphitheatre with some seating which has nine, 8 metre masts

 around it.
 These masts are used to display banners and flags– usually of other

 The square also features a winding ‘historic trail’ in pink stone with a number of embellished carved stones which

 were developed from original designs by local school children and show scenes from Amble’s history.

-There are six trees in the square – five are named after Amble schools and the sixth is known as the ‘Town Tree’.
+There were originally six trees in the square – five named after Amble schools and the sixth called the ‘Town Tree’.